chitrakdave/Event-Management-System/README.md

-api/ contains the backend APIs that interact with PostgreSQL and is built using Python (Flask). ui/ contains the frontend of the Application built in React
+api/ contains the backend APIs that interact with PostgreSQL and is built using Python (Flask). ui/ contains the frontend of the Application built in React.

 Steps to run the code: